Meet the Governors

 As Headteacher of Langley Grammar School, John is an ex-officio Governor.

-Claire is a community Governor appointed in March 2015 and is Chair of the Student, Staff & Community Committee.
+Claire is a Community Governor appointed in March 2015 and is Chair of the Student, Staff & Community Committee.
 Claire was elected Chair of Governors effective September 2022 having served as Vice Chair since September 2018.

 Claire, a former pupil of the school, was born in Langley and until recently was a long term resident.
 She studied law at Durham University and qualified as a solicitor with a very well established firm of local Solicitors where 30 years later she is now the senior partner.

 Claire specialises in Children work especially where Social Services are involved and is a member of the Law Society’s Child Panel.
 She is also a Resolutions (a family solicitor’s organisation) accredited specialist in Domestic Abuse & Children Law.
 She is Chair of the Berks & Bucks Regional committee of Resolutions and a member of its Domestic Abuse National Committee.
 Claire actively supports & helps to fund raise for a local charity DASH (formerly East Berkshire Women’s Aid).

 In her spare time Claire loves to take her dog on long walks & hopes to learn golf.